charles-uno/Bloodlines/06_nonplayer_characters.md

 > herself like armor.
 The entrance to her lair is scattered with the bones of
 > adventurers who sought to reclaim their stolen treasures.

--   An Ordinary Elf roll would be made to track the dragon back to its lair.
+- A Minor Elf roll would be necessary to find the dragon's lair.
+Nearby geographic features and the behavior of local wildlife could provide clues.
-    Though the beast flies, leaving no tracks, its home could perhaps be deduced  based on local geography and the behavior of nearby animals.
+- An Incredible Goblin roll...
--   A Remarkable Merfolk roll would be made to convince the dragon (through flattery and reverent language) to listen to the PCs... rather than eating them outright and claiming any treasure they may have been carrying.
+- A Significant Halfling roll would be necessary to grant the PCs audience, through a combination of reverent titles and flattery, as opposed to eating them outright and claiming any treasure they may be carrying
--   An Incredible Halfling roll would be made to surreptitiously steal a trinket  during a conversation with the dragon.
--   A Legendary Goblin roll would be made while negotiating back and forth with  Lady Pearlbane to grab a trinket and run!
-Perhaps her great bulk – and her  surprise at the PC's stupidity – would slow her down enough for the PC to  escaps.